chrismcintosh/laravel-log-s3-driver/readme.md

 You can install the package via composer:

-Add the following to your composer.json file
+First, add the following to your composer.json file

 ```
     "repositories": [